Chiral effects and Joule heating in hot and dense matter: Introduction

-{\bf Chiral plasma instability:} In the absence of any background electromagnetic(EM) field, Maxwell's equations with CME current can be unstable leading to the generation of strong electro-magnetic fields \cite{Akamatsu:2013pjd}.
-This instability is known as the chiral plasma instability.
-It was suggested in \cite{Ohnishi:2014uea} that CPI could explain the origin of strong magnetic fields observed in neutron stars.
-The proposal involved the setting of gravitational collapse of massive stars leading to the formation of proto-neutron stars during which rapid electron capture through weak interactions turns protons into neutrons.
-For idealized massless electrons, this electron capture via weak interactions would lead to an excess of right chirality electrons which can then induce the chiral plasma instability generating strong magnetic fields.
-However, in reality electrons are not massless and the mass term can flip the chirality of right handed electrons into left thereby reducing the chiral imbalance and prevent the instability from taking place.
-It was first shown in \cite{Grabowska:2014efa} that at least in core collapse, the rate of chirality flip due to the mass term overcomes the rate of generation of chiral charge through weak interaction electron capture and damps out CPI.
-Since then, several other mechanism have been proposed which may be able to sustain sufficient chiral imbalance for long enough to give rise to strong magnetic fields \cite{Yamamoto:2022yva, Sigl:2015xva}.
-E.g. \cite{Sigl:2015xva} proposed that out of equilibrium electron plasma in the background of protons and neutrons may be able to sustain strong chiral imbalance.
-While discussing CPI in this paper, we don't concern ourselves with the mechanism of generating chiral imbalance and instead consider different initial states with a range of chiral chemical potential, temperature and electron vector chemical potential to analyze under what conditions initial states with chiral imbalance can generate strong magnetic fields.
-Analogous scenario were considered in \cite{Kaplan:2016drz, Dvornikov:2015iua} for cold degenerate matter in neutron stars.
-There \cite{Kaplan:2016drz} it was found that while an initial chiral imbalance for massless electrons will lead to CPI, the chirality flip rate for massive electrons is still too high for CPI to be effective.
-More precisely, it was found that the initial chiral chemical potential $\mu_5$ of the electrons must be as large as the electron vector chemical potential $\mu_e$ for the instability rate to be larger than the chirality flip rate.
-Only when such hierarchy of rates is achieved can the CPI generate strong fields.
-However, as pointed out in \cite{Kaplan:2016drz} itself, the regime of $\mu_5\sim \mu_e$ is on the border of the regime of validity of the calculation.
-In this paper we re-examine validity of the constraint $\mu_5\sim \mu_e$ beyond the conditions of temperature and chemical potentials considered in \cite{Kaplan:2016drz, Dvornikov:2015iua, Grabowska:2014efa} and explore whether there exists any regime of parameters relevant for hot and dense matter where the CPI rate can be larger than the chirality flip rate while allowing for $\mu_5< \mu_e$.
 Note that, in dense matter with realistic electron mass, there are two impediments to CPI being effective in generating strong magnetic fields.
 The first is the chirality flipping due to the mass term that we have already discussed.
 The second relates to the extremely high electrical conductivity of dense media.
 In the absence of any conductivity, the CPI rate obtained from solving the Maxwell's equation is proportional to the chiral imbalance times the Fine structure constant, the rate being denoted as $\xi$, whereas in the presence of a nonzero electrical conductivity $\sigma$ the rate goes as $\sim (\sqrt{\xi^2+\sigma^2}-\sigma)$ which is much smaller than $\xi$ in the limit of $\sigma \gg \xi$.
 In a dense medium, especially with the hierarchy $\mu_e\gg \mu_5$, $\sigma$ is much larger than the scale $\xi$ which reduces the CME rate by orders of magnitude.
 One of our goals in this paper is to consider wider range of parameters to access regimes of $\mu_5, \mu_e$ and temperature $T$ that have not been considered before and to compare the CME rates to the chirality flip rate taking into account the variation of electrical conductivity in these regimes.
-We find that while for cold degenerate matter CPI rate is rather small, higher temperatures can cause CPI rates to be larger than the chirality flip rate even when $\mu_5< \mu_e$, e.g. $\mu_5\sim (\mathcal{O}(1)-\mathcal{O}(10)) \text{MeV}\ll \mu_e\sim \mathcal{O}(100)$ MeV.
+We find that while for cold degenerate matter CPI rate is rather small, higher temperatures can cause CPI rates to be larger than the chirality flip rate even when $\mu_5< \mu_e$, e.g. $\mu_5\sim (\mathcal{O}(10)) \text{MeV}\ll \mu_e\sim \mathcal{O}(100)$ MeV.
 We consider degenerate electrons in the background of degenerate and non degenerate protons and find temperature enhancement of CPI in both regimes.
-While this enhancement in CPI allows for $\mu_5\ll \mu_e$, $\mu_5\sim 1-10$ MeV is still quite large and it is an open question as to whether such strong $\mu_5$ can be generated in neutron star environments.
+While this enhancement in CPI allows for $\mu_5\ll \mu_e$, $\mu_5\sim 10$ MeV is still quite large and it is an open question as to whether such strong $\mu_5$ can be generated in neutron star environments.